An innovative on-vehicle advertising that connects brands and drivers to create impactful ads solutions.

-StickEarn co-founders: Archie Carlson (L), Sugito Alim (LM), Hartanto Alim (RM), and Garry Limanata (R).
+StickEarn co-founders: Archie Carlson (RM), Sugito Alim (R), Hartanto Alim (L), and Garry Limanata (RM).
 Photo credit: StickEarn.

 “We want to provide our clients access to a more effective and measurable advertising platform,” said co-founder Sugito Alim in a statement.
 “Secondly, StickEarn aims to empower our [driver] partners by providing them with additional income.”

 The startup launched in January this year.
 As of this month, it is operating in 14 cities across Indonesia.
 It has worked with 50 companies, and tens of thousands of drivers have signed on as partners, said co-founder Archie Carlson.

 Other companies in Jakarta that offer similar app-based vehicle advertising services include Ubiklan and Karta.